LUMBAR HERNIATED DISC

 Usually, the first (and by far the most common) symptom of a herniated lumbar disc is located in the lumbar spine.
 This part of the spine is located in the lower back area.
 This condition also normally presents with pain in the lower back.
 When a lumbar disc herniation presses on the nerves, it can lead to a condition known as sciatica.
 The discs in your back are like shock absorbers.
 When these shock absorbers lose the fluid inside, the bones start to rub together.
 Sometimes it may pinch the closest nerve and cause pain.
 Hence, it will cause pain and possibly numbness, tingling, or weakness in the buttocks and down the back of the legs.

 When a herniated disc presses on nearby nerves, it can cause pain, numbness, and weakness where the nerve(s) travels.
 If it isn’t pressing on a nerve, you may only experience minor pain or even no pain at all.
 In severe cases, this condition can lead to a loss of bladder or bowel control.
-While this is rare, doctors will recognize this as an indication of a serious condition requiring immediate medical attention.
+While this is rare, doctors will recognize this as a serious condition requiring immediate medical attention.

 Diagnosing a Lumbar Herniated Disc